Quick Details

 Glenfinnan Viaduct / Oban Distillery: VisitScotland

-Depart Skye after breakfast and travel south through the western Highlands.
-Stop at the famous Glenfinnan Viaduct, known for its sweeping views and cinematic history.
+Travel south from Skye to the famous Glenfinnan Viaduct, known for its wonderful Highland views and cinematic history.

 The evening is free to enjoy Oban’s harbour and seaside atmosphere.